February 8, 2026 (3mo ago)

 Layer 1: The Error Log (Auto-Capture)

-memory/error-log.md is an append-only file where the agent logs every failure, correction, and gotcha — immediately, in real-time, mid-conversation.
+memory/error-log.md is an append-only file where the agent logs every failure, correction, and gotcha the moment it happens, mid-conversation.

 # Error Log — Auto-Captured Learnings